Table of Contents

 The Vaccine Injury Table contains those recognized by the National Vaccine Injury Compensation Program (NVICP) that qualify for compensation.
 However, if an injury or illness is not on the table, such as multiple sclerosis, you can still seek compensation.

-Our team helps clients who have off-table injuries.
+Sadaka Law helps clients who have off-table injuries.
 We prepare the case and file a petition before the U.S. Court of Federal Claims.
-At the end of a successful process, you will receive reparation for your pain and suffering and compensation for your legal fees and other expenses.
+At the end of a successful process, you will receive compensation for your pain and suffering and other expenses.